 In Spain, there isn’t a particular place where expats tend to congregate, but Madrid, the largest city and national capital, is a popular choice.
 The Eurozone crisis hit Madrid hard — not only in the financial sector, but also in tourism: 2013 saw a 7% drop in tourism, most of which was due to a declining number of business visitors.
 However, 2015 saw Spain ahead of other EU countries regarding its economic recovery, mostly due to the bounce back in the service sector.
 These figures are promising for Madrid as Spain’s financial hub.

 If you consider moving to Spain but do not yet know where to go, the fact that a significant percentage of Madrid’s population is international may pique your interest.
 The cost of living in Madrid is also lower than in other European capitals such as Brussels, Amsterdam, or Berlin.
 Some of Spain’s best international schools for British, American, French, and German expats, for example, abound throughout the city.

 Barcelona, the capital of Catalonia, is another city that attracts expats from all over the world.
 As a port city on the Mediterranean coast, it is simultaneously considered a global city.
 In fact, after long hardships during the economic crisis, the first six months of 2014 saw a 7% increase of goods transported through Barcelona’s port.
 Barcelona, which hosts 91% of all foreign direct investment in Catalonia, was able to increase its inflows by 50% during the tough economic environment between 2007 and 2013.

-Barcelona may cater more to younger expats moving to Spain, due to its popularity among European exchange students, its international flair, and largely touristic ambience.
-It’s also a bilingual and bicultural city, which may make moving to Spain, specifically Barcelona, easier for some expats.
+Barcelona may cater more to younger expats moving to Spain, due to its popularity among European exchange students, its international flair, and largely touristic ambience — tourism makes up roughly 14% of Barcelona’s economy (2015).
+It’s also a bilingual and bicultural city, which may make moving to Barcelona easier for some expats.